 One 15- to 30-minute intravenous (IV) infusion provides a full course of antiviral influenza treatment1

-Use these dosing guidelines to determine the dosage of Rapivab® (peramivir injection) for your patients aged 2 years and older.
+Use these dosing guidelines to determine the dosage of Rapivab® (peramivir injection) for your patients 2 years of age and older

 The administration of Rapivab in patients with renal impairment is at the discretion of the treating physician.

 Preparation of Rapivab for IV infusion